commonknowledge/groundwork/docs/guides/data-pipeline.md

 ### Adapting an existing client library

-Many services provide their own python client library.
+Many services provide their own Python client library.
 If the one you're building a datasource for does, it's better to simply adapt it in the Datasource interface than reinvent the wheel.

 To do this, extend [Datasource](../../api/pyck.core.datasources/#externalresource).
 You need to implement `get()`